sebelga/portfolio_tracker_website/documentation/docs/setup_guides/configuration.md

 - **cmc_api_key**: Your CoinMarketCap API key for fetching cryptocurrency prices.
 Obtain it from [CoinMarketCap](https://coinmarketcap.com/api/).
   _Note_: Required for crypto assets; leave blank if not trading crypto or if you prefer to use your own method to update the prices.
 - **polygon_api_key**: Your Polygon.io API key for fetching stock and options data.
 Obtain it from [Polygon.io](https://polygon.io/).
   _Note_: Required for options; leave blank if not needed or if you prefer to use your own method to update the prices.
+At least an "Options Starter" subscription is needed to fetch live snapshot prices.
 - **dashboard_days_delta_total**: The number of days to look back in snapshots to calculate the percentage change in portfolio value.
   _Example_: Set to 30 for a monthly delta comparison.
 - **base_currency**: The primary currency for your portfolio (e.g., USD, EUR).
 Default: USD.